thinc-org/cugetreg-backend/DOCUMENTATION.md

 | firstName | The user's first name |

 Store the accessToken somewhere safe and include this token in the header of every request.

+## Retrieving Google's Access Token

+To access Google Drive API for storing timetable data, you need the user's access token.
+Access token can be retrieved by calling `me` GraphQL query in `google.accessToken` field.
+The access token's expire date is stored in `google.expiresIn` field.
+To refresh the token, simply call `me` query again as backend already handles refreshing access tokens if token is already expired.

+_Note: Don't forget to put our own JWT access token in the header to call `me` query._